lindbrook/cholera/README.md

 ![](README-voronoi-1.png)

-The second method, which builds on Snow's example, computes neighborhoods based on walking distance.
-While more accurate, it is harder to compute.
-I wrote functions that transform the roads on the map into a "social" graph and turn the computation of walking distance into a graph theory problem.
-For a given case (observed or simulated), I compute the shortest weighted path to the nearest pump:
+The second approach, which follows Snow's lead, computes neighborhoods based on the "actual" walking distance along the streets of Soho.
+While more accurate, it is harder to compute than Voronoi tessellation.
+To do the computations, I wrote functions that transform the roads on the map into a "social" graph.
+This turns the computation of walking distance into a graph theory problem: for a given case (observed or simulated), I compute the shortest weighted path to the nearest pump:

 ``` r
 walkingPath(150)